 Back to Top Bank Levy

-If you know the bank and branch where the judgment debtor (or spouse) has a deposit account, you may levy on the funds in the account.
+If you know the bank and branch where the judgment debtor (or spouse) has a deposit account, you may levy the funds in the account.
 To begin this procedure, you must file a Writ of Execution (EJ-130) and pay the fee with the clerk.
 Once the clerk has processed the writ, take the original writ to the Sheriff's office and request a bank levy.
-Once the Sheriff's Department serves the levy, the bank account is frozen and the account holder is notified.
+After the Sheriff's Department serves the levy, the bank account is frozen and the account holder is notified.
 The Sheriff's Department charges a fee for this service.

 Back to Top Till Tap/Keeper's Levy

 If the judgment debtor owns a business that has a cash register, you may arrange for a Deputy Sheriff to go to the business and do either a Till Tap or a Keeper's Levy.

 - A Till Tap sends a Deputy Sheriff into the business to take all cash and checks out of the cash register.